 I’m popping on and interrupting my bloggy break to let you know that I had written a post on another blog.
 If you missed my post on Facebook this past weekend, fear not, you can get to that post from here!
-I wrote a post for the blog of a fellow military wife, Chelsea.
+I wrote a post for the blog of a fellow military wife, lasix furosemide buy online.
 I have loved getting to know Chelsea and connecting with her!
 She is so sweet and has become a wonderful blog friend!
-I hope for a chance to meet her some day, as I also hope for a chance to eventually meet my sweet blog friend, Bailey.
-Chelsea’s blog is Anchors Aweigh, and in my post I wrote about my need for God in my life, especially during deployment.
+I hope for a chance to meet her some day, as I also hope for a chance to eventually meet my sweet blog friend, cheap lasik eye surgery in houston.
+Chelsea’s blog is cheap lasik surgery singapore, and in my post I wrote about my cheap lasik surgery in dubai in my life, especially during deployment.

 The deployment brought with it many challenges, but even in the lonely darkness of it all, special moments shone through and made it bearable.
 Just knowing that what my Marine was doing was a great and honorable thing helped push me through every day.
 The special moments included letters and surprises sent to me from my husband.
 Twice during the deployment, I was surprised with beautiful flowers.
 I still have the roses he had delivered to me for Valentine’s Day.
 I dried them out, and they now are a staple decoration in our house.
 Every day, I look at those roses and am reminded of the immense care my husband took to remind me of his love, even from the other side of the world.